 It’s coming again.
 Yes, Christmas, New Year, all that sort of stuff.
-But so is Tenby’s annual Charity Boxing Day Swim.
+But so is Tenby’s Annual Charity Boxing Day Swim.

 On and next to the water are the hawk-eyed Tenby Surflinkers, ensuring everyone who goes in also comes out in the mad rush called “GO”.
 Also on the water, the ever reliable Pembroke Paddlers, kayakers there to host a race amongst their juniors and to provide more safety cover.

 There may be a raft race, you never know until the rafts turn up, normally at the last minute; named after the tragic loss of one of our prominent young men a few years ago, the Daitanic Raft Race nearly always offers a stirring tribute to both Dai and the rafters, battling amongst themselves to win but battling mostly the power of the sea just for their craft to stay afloat.
-Nearly always because some years no raft turns up.

-And lurking amongst the action you’ll find HM Coastguard officers, St John’s Ambulance team and the Tenby RNLI lifeboat crew, all present and attentive unless there’s a ‘shout’ and one or more of them are summoned to attend an incident elsewhere.
+Lurking amongst the action you’ll find HM Coastguard officers, St John’s Ambulance team and the Tenby RNLI lifeboat crew, all present and attentive unless there’s a ‘shout’ and one or more of them are summoned to attend an incident elsewhere.

 And to pick up the costs of running this event, step forward our generous sponsor: Harbour Wealth.